Bill Keys And The Desert Queen Ranch

 To reach the Desert Queen Ranch entrance, where the tour begins, turn into the Hidden Valley Campground (one of nine campgrounds in the park), then almost immediately turn right down a dirt road.
 If you're in the campground proper, you've gone too far.
 Follow the dirt road until it ends at a "T," then turn left.
 Shortly, you will come to the closed gate to the Desert Queen Ranch.
 A ranger will meet you there.

 The entrance fees are $5.00 for adults, $2.50 for kids six to eleven, free for kids under six, and $2.50 for Golden Age and Golden Access passport holders.
-From October through May, the tours are offered at 10:00 a. m., 1:00 p. m. and 3:00 p. m.
+Tours are only offered Fridays and Saturadays at 2pm and Sundays at 10 am, Oct 15 through May 20.
 Ranch Tours are suspended in the summer and will resume in October.
 Plan to arrive about fifteen minutes early for introductions and explanations.
+Tickets are no longer sold at the ranch gate.

 For more information see the Park Website.